What’s the Best Kick Drum Mic?

 So, today, I’m wrapping up my intensive research, since I’d already come up with seven great kick drum mics.

-The following are the best of the best microphones you can use in your kick drum.
+These are the best of the best microphones you can use in your kick drum.
 Since these mics are very good at recording low-frequency signals, they can also be used for bass amps, brass, and acoustic guitars, among others.
-So, why don’t you drop everything you do and take a few minutes of your precious time to check out the following:

 - Frequency response shaped specifically for kick drums and bass instruments